ScreenCell and

 Our kits empower clinicians to gather crucial insights into tumor progression and treatment response, facilitating personalized care and enhancing therapeutic decision-making throughout the patient journey.

-Circulating Tumor Cells (CTCs) offer several advantages over traditional biopsies.
+circulating cancer cells offer several advantages over traditional biopsies.
 They are detected through a simple blood test, making the method non-invasive, safer and less painful.
 In addition, this approach allows for regular and dynamic monitoring of the evolution of the cancer, unlike a tissue biopsy which is often limited to a specific moment.

-CTCs could play a key role as biomarkers for early diagnosis of cancer and monitoring its progression.
+Circulating cancer cells could play a key role as biomarkers for early diagnosis of cancer and monitoring its progression.
 Their analysis would allow monitoring the effectiveness of treatments and adjusting them based on the changes observed.

 They are a complementary tool, providing additional information for more precise and personalized care.

-Are you interested in establishing a fundamental or clinical research project focused on circulating tumor cells (CTCs) or liquid biopsy?
+Are you interested in establishing a fundamental or clinical research project focused on circulating tumor cells (CTCs) or liquid biopsy ?

 Share your project details with us, and we will be delighted to assist you in bringing it to fruition.